swetanksaha/cse4589-pa1/Grader/remote/README.md

 #### Notes
 * The server **MUST** be started by the same user that created all the directories OR permissions should be setup in such a way that the server process has read and write access to all the directories created above.
 * During grading, new processes will be spawned which will be owned by the user starting the server process.
 The user starting this process might end up with a large number of active processes if multiple submissions are tested at the same time.
-* This server needs to run indefinitely it needs to run indefinitely, you would typically run it in daemon/detached mode using something like the [screen](https://www.gnu.org/software/screen/) utility.
+* This server needs to run indefinitely, you would typically run it in daemon/detached mode using something like the [screen](https://www.gnu.org/software/screen/) utility.
 You can look at the UB specific instructions below to get an idea and then adapt it for your installation.

 ***
 ##### <img src="http://cse4589.github.io/assets/site/images/UB_BLU_RGB.png" width=30></img>